nixworks/public/news/2016/04/12/index.md

 ##### Australian ''60 Minutes''
 ### [ Australian "60 Minutes" reporter Tara Brown and her crew are reportedly facing kidnapping charges in Lebanon following a bungled child recovery attempt. ](/news/2016/04/12/australian-60-minutes-reporter-tara-brown-and-her-crew-are-reportedly-facing-kidnapping-charges-in-lebanon-following-a-bungled-child-reco.md)
-_Context: kidnapping, Tara Brown, Australian ''60 Minutes'', Lebanon_
+_Context: Tara Brown, Australian ''60 Minutes'', kidnapping, Lebanon_

 ##### 2016 Brussels bombings
 ### [ Belgium federal prosecutors say two more men have been charged with terrorist offenses linked to last month's Brussels bombing.
 Also, three people connected to the last year's Paris attacks are in custody. ](/news/2016/04/12/belgium-federal-prosecutors-say-two-more-men-have-been-charged-with-terrorist-offenses-linked-to-last-month-s-brussels-bombing-also-three.md)
-_Context: November 2015 Paris attacks, Belgium, Brussels, 2016 Brussels bombings_
+_Context: Belgium, November 2015 Paris attacks, 2016 Brussels bombings, Brussels_

 ##### North Carolina House Bill 2
 ### [ North Carolina Governor Pat McCrory signs Executive Order 73 that addresses some, but not all, troublesome provisions in House Bill 2 that caused businesses, traveling recording stars, etc., to stay clear of the state.
 The order does expand the state's anti-discrimination employment policy to include LBGT protection, but reiterates that people use the marked facility consistent with "... their biological sex."
 The American Civil Liberties Union says the order, "... fall(s) far short of correcting the damage done ... (and that)... transgender people are still explicitly targeted by being forced to use the wrong restroom."
 Equality North Carolina says, "... the order doubles down on the Governor's support for some of the most problematic provisions of HB2." ](/news/2016/04/12/north-carolina-governor-pat-mccrory-signs-executive-order-73-that-addresses-some-but-not-all-troublesome-provisions-in-house-bill-2-that.md)